ssovit/wp-dummy-image/README.md

 # NOTE
-The plugin was developed for educational purpose and nothing further.
 If you want to improve the plugin , please make sure to create a pull request.